Health Care Provider Resources

 ATTN: OCOCA/CONFIDENTIAL

-Within 30 calendar days of writing the prescription, the attending physician must provide the DOH a copy of all the following completed and signed documents.
+Within 30 calendar days of writing the prescription, the Attending Provider must provide the DOH a copy of all the following completed forms listed below.
 Please do not send forms and documents separately.
-Forms listed below are required for DOH reporting #1.

 3. Counseling Provider’s Statement of Determination Form;

-4. Patient’s Written Request for Medication Form; and
+4. The Patient’s Written Request for Medication and Declaration of Witnesses Form; and

-Within 30 days following notification of the qualified patient’s death from use of a prescribed medication, or any other cause, the attending physician reports to the DOH by completing and mailing only the Attending Physician Follow-Up Form.
+Within 30 days following notification of the qualified patient’s death from the use of prescribed medication or any other cause, the Attending Provider reports to the DOH by completing the Attending Provider Follow-up Form and mailing both the:

 Provider and Patient Forms Below (Click link to save and print)

-Patient’s Written Request Form The attending physician provides this form to the patient to complete.
-This form serves as the patient’s written request to the attending physician.
+The Attending Provider provides this form to the patient to complete.
+This form serves as the patient’s written request to the Attending Provider.
 The patient completes this form after meeting criteria from all three (3) health care providers.

-Consulting Physician’s Confirmation and Verification Form The consulting physician completes this form and returns it to the attending physician for DOH reporting #1.
+Consulting Provider’s Confirmation and Verification Form The Consulting Provider completes this form and returns it to the Attending Provider for DOH submission.

-Counseling Provider’s Statement of Determination Form A psychiatrist, psychologist, or licensed clinical social worker completes this form and returns it to the attending physician for DOH reporting #1.
+Counseling Provider’s Statement of Determination Form A psychologist, psychiatrist, licensed clinical social worker (LCSW), licensed marriage and family therapist (LMFT), Advanced Practice Registered Nurse (APRN) with a psychiatric or clinical nurse specialization completes this form and returns it to the Attending Provider for DOH submission.

-Final Attestation Form The attending physician may provide this form to the patient to complete either at the patient’s first oral request or second oral request.
-The patient completes this form within 48 hours prior to self-ingesting the prescribed aid-in-dying medication and should designate an individual to return it to the attending physician.
-This form is not required to be reported to the DOH.
+Final Attestation Form The Attending Provider may provide this form to the patient to complete either at the patient’s first oral request or second oral request.
+The patient completes this form within 48 hours prior to self-ingesting the prescribed aid-in-dying medication and should designate an individual to return it to the Attending Provider.

-Attending Physician’s Follow-up Form If notified of the patient’s death, the attending physician completes this form within 30 days and provides a paper copy to the DOH as Report #2.
+Attending Provider’s Follow-up Form If notified of the patient’s death, the Attending Provider completes this form within 30 days and provides a paper copy to the DOH submission.

-The consulting physician is a Hawai`i-licensed physician pursuant to chapter 453, HRS, who is qualified by specialty or experience to make a professional diagnosis and prognosis regarding the patient’s illness.
-Before a patient is qualified, a consulting physician shall examine the patient and the patient’s relevant medical records and confirm, in writing, the attending physician’s diagnosis and prognosis, and verify that the patient is capable, is acting voluntarily, and has made an informed decision.
+The Consulting Provider is a Hawaii-licensed physician or APRN, who is qualified by specialty or experience to make a professional diagnosis and prognosis regarding the patient’s illness.
+Before a patient is qualified, a Consulting Provider shall examine the patient and the patient’s relevant medical records and confirm, in writing, the Attending Provider’s diagnosis and prognosis, and verify that the patient is capable, is acting voluntarily, and has made an informed decision.

-The counseling provider is a Hawai`i licensed psychiatrist pursuant to chapter 453, HRS, psychologist licensed pursuant to chapter 465, HRS, or licensed clinical social worker pursuant to chapter 467, HRS.
+The Counseling provider is a Hawaii-licensed Psychiatrist, Psychologist, Licensed Clinical Social Worker (LCSW), Licensed Marriage and Family Therapist (LMFT), and Advanced Practice Registered Nurse (APRN) with a psychiatric or clinical nurse specialization.
 Counseling means one or more consultations, which may be provided through telehealth, for determining that the patient is capable, and that the patient does not appear to be suffering from undertreatment or nontreatment of depression or other conditions which may interfere with the patient’s ability to make an informed decision.

 Community Resources to Consider

 A list of local hospice and palliative care community organizations is provided here as a resource.
-Or you may also view videos and related educational resources at Compassion and Choices.
 In 2020 – 2021, the Department participated in webinars hosted and recorded by Compassion and Choices which may be accessed here.

 Additional Information on Disposal of Unused Medication

-A disposal medication drop box is located at most CVS pharmacy locations or police stations across the state.
-Specific locations and information about disposing unused medications can be found here: Drug Take Back
+Disposal medication drop boxes are located throughout the state.
+Specific locations and information about disposing of unused medications can be found here: Drug Take Back

 DISCLAIMER: The DOH provides web resources and links to organizations “as is” without any warranty of any kind.
 Provision of these web resources and links do not imply approval of the listed websites, warrant the accuracy of any information contained in those websites, constitute endorsement of the entities and its contents to whose sites the links are made, or endorse any of the opinions expressed on any of these external websites.
 These websites operate under the auspices and at the direction of their respective owners.
 If you have any question or comments about any of these sites, please contact them directly on their website.